chevron-down Created with Sketch Beta.

 How Much Sleep Do We Need?

-The pressure of a deadline, high caseload, concerns about clients, and working toward partnership can make for sleepless nights, but lack of sleep can slow down our thought process and make those sleepless nights less effective than we think.
+The pressure of a deadline, a high caseload, concerns about clients, and working toward partnership can make for sleepless nights, but lack of sleep can slow down our thought process and make those sleepless nights less effective than we think.

 In 2015, the American Academy of Sleep Medicine and the Sleep Research Society published a joint consensus recommending that adults should sleep seven to eight hours per night on a regular basis to promote optimal health.